ninaihde/sampling-bias-cov19/README.md

 ## Methods

 The project is divided into several Juypter Notebooks.
-If the notebook name does not explicitly state whether it works with EBI or GISAID metadata, the former is the case:
+Only the last of the listed notebooks deals with the GISAID database:

   - [preprocess_metadata.ipynb](src/preprocess_metadata.ipynb) removes empty columns and cleans the provided metadata.
 It has to be executed first because it also adds several columns needed for later analysis.
   - [create_general_insights.ipynb](src/create_general_insights.ipynb) generates a profiling report as HTML about all available columns and produces general insights, e.g. regarding specific biases or columns.